mongoq/wt/README.md

 Use wt (change wt command name to short name that fits your server i.e. **brutus** -> **bt**).

-To run commands on this server:
+To run commands on a server:

 **wt ping pong.de**